-Jitsi Meet’s meeting rooms are ephemeral, which means that they start when the first participant joins and ends as soon as the last person leaves.
-So after your call ends, anyone using the same meeting link won’t have access to any of your meeting data (e.g,. chats, participants).
+Jitsi Meet’s meeting rooms are ephemeral, which means that they start when the first participant joins and end as soon as the last person leaves.
+So after your call ends, anyone using the same meeting link won’t have access to any of your meeting data (e.g., chats or participants).
 This strategy can be problematic, however.
 If your meeting name is easily guessable, or if you habitually reuse a meeting link also known to bad actors, you risk hosting uninvited guests at your Jitsi party.

 What is the maximum meeting group size?